TheoEwzZer/workshop-portfolio/README.md

 export default HeaderSection;
 ```

-In the code above, we've created a simple header section with a title, a description, and two buttons.
+In the code above, we've created a simple header section with a title, and a description.
 We've used Tailwind CSS to style the header section.

 Whe have now the header section, but we need to include it in our page.
 To do that, we'll import the `HeaderSection` component into the `page.js` file and use it there.